 a public or private training provider, which may include community-based organizations, joint labor-management organizations, and providers of Adult Education and Literacy (AEL) activities under WIOA Title II, if AEL educational services are provided concurrently or in combination with occupational skills training, on-the-job training, incumbent worker training, or other training cited under WIOA §680.350; and

-appropriately licensed, regulated, or accredited or exempt from regulation under Texas Education Code, Chapter 132, with authorization in a Letter of Exemption from TWC Career Schools and Colleges.
+appropriately licensed, regulated, or accredited, or exempt from regulation under Texas Education Code, Chapter 132, with authorization in a Letter of Exemption from TWC Career Schools and Colleges.

 A provider’s training programs must align with one or more occupations included on the statewide target occupations list.